Ziang-Lu/Flask-Blog/README.md

 We separate `user_service` and `post_service` out as a Flask-based web services:

 * `user_service` is responsible for all the logics and information related to users, and talks to `PostgreSQL` directly.
-  * This web service can be implemented in two ways: check out https://github.com/Ziang-Lu/RESTful-with-Flask/blob/master/Bookstore%20Web%20Service%20Documentation.md.
-Here we simply use `Flask-RESTful` framework to implement this web service.
   * The user following system is also implemented in `user_service`, and presented in the main Flask-Blog app.
 * `post_service` is responsible for all the logics and information related to user posts, and talks to `PostgreSQL` directly.
 * `Marshmallow/Flask-Marshmallow` is used for schema definition & deserialization (including validation) / serialization.
-* Since these web services are backed by `PostgreSQL` database.
-And thus `Flask-SQLAlchemy` module is used for ORM-related tasks.
+* Since these web services are backed by `PostgreSQL` database, `Flask-SQLAlchemy` module is used for ORM-related tasks.

 The communication between the main Flask-Blog app and the web services is through RESTful API, via `JSON`.